ggrevera/flutter_viking_student/README.md

 <img alt="(updated viking game family tree)" src="./games2.png"     width="100%" />

 ---
+### assignment #3: add the gui (graphical user interface)
+1. As (what will become) usual, commit your changes to your local repo as follows.
+   Run Android Studio, open your project (if it's not already open), and then select Commit from the Git menu.
+   Enter 'finished assignment #2' in the Commit Message area, and then press Commit.
+   If prompted for your email, enter it.
+Press the Commit button if asked about warnings.
+2. **Make a copy of your work.**
+   Others at GH&trade; have been hard at work on the gui and now it's ready!
+Before you add the new gui code to yours, make sure that you make a copy of the entire project directory (folder) _before_ you pull from the repo.
+3. To incorporate changes on the remote repo with your code, you need to first run Android Studio, open your project, and then select Pull... from the Git menu.
+   This will update your code with any changes.
+4. Before you can run **main.dart** in lib for the new ui, you need to **Get dependencies** first.
+   So do **Get dependencies** or **Tools --> Flutter --> Flutter Pub Get**.
+5. Before you can run the new gui, change **<no device selected>** to a specific device.
+You are only required to get one device working.
+Devices include windows desktop, mac desktop, android phone or table, apple phone or tablet, or android device emulator.
+6. Run main.dart.
+Take a screen capture and save it in a file.
+That's it!

+Notes: Ignore the message **Flutter device frame rate invalid** if it appears.

+---
-### assignment #3: is a move acceptable or not?
+### assignment #4: is a move acceptable or not?
 Before we can actually perform a move, we must ensure that the move is acceptable.
 Begin working on isMoveOk in VikingModel. **This function does not perform the move (i.e., it does not modify any data).** it simply returns true or false to indicate whether or not it is acceptable.
 Here are situations that you should handle:
-1. As (what will become) usual, commit your changes to your local repo as follows.
+1. As usual, commit your changes to your local repo as follows.
    Run Android Studio, open your project (if it's not already open), and then select Commit from the Git menu.
-   Enter 'finished assignment #2' in the Commit Message area, and then press Commit.
+   Enter 'finished assignment #3' in the Commit Message area, and then press Commit.
    If prompted for your email, enter it.
 Press the Commit button if asked about warnings.
-   To incorporate any changes on the remote repo with your code, you need to first run Android Studio, open your project, and then select Pull... from the Git menu.
+1. To incorporate any changes on the remote repo with your code, you need to first run Android Studio, open your project, and then select Pull... from the Git menu.
    This will update your code with any changes.
    Make sure that you can run your code without any errors before proceeding.